 Measures to address the environmental root causes

 The literature indicates a number of steps or measures which could help address the environmental root causes of the conflict.
 These measures target core weaknesses that led to discontent in the first place.
-The first measure concerns the diversification of the Syrian economy and the development of industrial areas (Femia and Werrell, 2013).
+The first critical measure concerns addressing the effects of climate change in order to ensure the long-term stability and resiliency of the country (Femia and Werrell, 2013).

 Improve water infrastructure